sebabelmar/react-expensify/README.md

 ## More

-I had a great time working on this exercise
+I had a great time working on this exercise and it was really exiting thinking about working for the Hipcamp team!